twl8n/clojure-interpreter/README.md

 You can run your .clj files several ways:
 ```
-# use the explicit uberjar location
+* use the explicit uberjar location
 /usr/bin/java -jar target/uberjar/clojint-0.1.0-SNAPSHOT-standalone.jar example_1.clj

-# use the clojint.sh shell wrapper, after running local_release.clj
+* use the clojint.sh shell wrapper, after running local_release.clj
 clojint.sh example_1.clj

-# Use java -jar with the uberjar in ~/bin/ but only after running local_release.clj
+* Use java -jar with the uberjar in ~/bin/ but only after running local_release.clj
 java -jar ~/bin/clojint.jar example_1.clj
 ```

-Scripts like example_3.clj which have a shebang, can simply be executed (as long as they have excute privs.)
+Scripts like example_3.clj which have a shebang (#!), can simply be executed as long as they have excute privs.
+Give them execute privs with ```chmod +x```

 ```
 chmod +x example_3.clj
 ./example_3.clj
 ```

-After adding dependencies to project.clj, you must build the uberjar which is the Clojure interpreter clojint.
+After adding dependencies to project.clj, you must re-build the uberjar which is the Clojure interpreter clojint.

 Leiningen is basically serving as the package manager for the interpreter, building all dependencies into the uberjar.